-Back in 2013, Conservative MP David Cameron promised that if his party won the next general election, he would let voters have their say on whether or not the UK should stay in or leave.
+Back in 2013, Conservative MP David Cameron promised that if his party won the next general election, he would let UK voters have their say on whether or not the UK should stay in or leave.
 In 2015, the Conservative Party won that election.

-David Cameron became prime minister and dedicated a lot of his time to renegotiating the UK's relationship with the EU.
+When the Conservative Party won the general election, David Cameron became prime minister and dedicated a lot of his time to renegotiating the UK's relationship with the EU.

-True to his word, in February 2016, he set a date for the vote to take place on Thursday 23 June, 2016.
+Then in February 2016, he set a date for the vote to take place on Thursday 23 June, 2016.

 The issue divided many people, as politicians and voters across the UK all chose which side they would choose - remain or leave.